Cybersecurity Center Faculty

 Harford Community College cybersecurity faculty are industry experts who stay current amidst the rapidly changing world of cybersecurity and are dedicated to training students to do the same.

 Students who choose Harford for cybersecurity training will learn from experts who have experienced first-hand how the digital world has evolved and are on the cutting edge of where future needs are taking the cyber industry.
 If you're serious about cyber and want to make a difference in the security of business, government, infrastructure, and personal data, Harford Community College and its knowledgeable faculty will prepare you in the best way possible while offering valuable insight into the exciting careers that are available.

-Lee Hewitt brings the complete package to the table: excellent technical, leadership, and communication
+LEE HEWITT brings the complete package to the table: excellent technical, leadership,